 - Research projects involving more than minimal risk

-- Research projects involving clinical trials and/or interventions
+- Research projects involving clinical trials and/or clinical interventions

 - Research projects that have special concerns or involves vulnerable populations